values shutterstock_1303124506 smaller

 They wanted my results.
 They felt that I was relatable because, at one point, I stared down $400,000 of debt and came out on top two years later.

-What they really wanted to know was how on earth I had wiped that out in two years and how I built a strong net worth in the intervening years.
+What they really wanted to know was how on earth I had wiped out all that debt in two years and how I built a 7-figure net worth after that.

-Would it work for them if they had zero confidence and declared themselves to be “not so great with money”?
+🔸Would it work for them if they had zero confidence and declared themselves to be “not great with money”?

-As an incurable researcher, I knew perfectly well that it’s not enough to know something; if you want to help others get results, you have to be able to break down your own results into understandable, duplicatable steps.
+As a trained researcher, I knew perfectly well that it’s not enough to know something; if you want to help others get results, you have to be able to break down your own results into understandable, duplicatable steps.
 You also have to ensure that what worked for you will work for others.

 And that’s where the trouble started – because I doubted myself.